 - 1/4 teaspoon Cutting Edge Cultures – or you can use 1/2 cup kefir whey

 - 1 cup Water spring or filtered with minerals – to mix the starter culture

 - 1/2 small cabbage – finely shredded or chopped into fine pieces

 - 1 medium apple – shredded or finely chopped

 - 1/2 tablespoon Celtic Sea Salt

 - 1 medium orange – juiced, you can include some pulp

-- water – to cover veggies
+- Water spring or filtered with minerals – to cover veggies